 - Whenever possible, set up multi-factor authentication on your accounts.
 This requires you to provide at least two proofs of identity before you can access protected data.

-Talk to children and teens about online safety.
 With family members often sharing devices at home, it’s important to teach these lessons to young people—because it’s too easy for a child to accidentally click a bad link and inadvertently share personal data.

 These talking points can help start the conversation: